 - Hide electrical cords behind furniture

 - Keep logs, matches, and other fireplace tools out of reach

-- ADJUSTABLE: Includes a 6-inch wide extension kit.
+- ADJUSTABLE: Includes a 6-inch wide extension kit and 4 pressure mount spindle rods.
 Perfect for doorway, hallway and bottom of stair use.
 Gate can quickly be removed out of the opening for easy storage.
+Additional extensions sold separately.

 - Pressure mounted installation for use between rooms with optional hardware mounts included for installation on stairways

 - 36" tall gate fits openings 28.5"-45" wide.
 Dual locking, auto-close walk through door

 - Removable door stopper for use at top of stairs, prevents gate from opening towards staircase